SoundDevOps/test-templates/Docs/bootnode-setup.md

 9. Do not close PuTTY just yet.

 ## 3. Virtual machine setup.
 On this step you will create azure virtual machine from a template by filling in a number of fields with data obtained on previous steps.
-After virtual machine deployment is complete, it will automatically start new Oracles-PoA network.
+After virtual machine deployment is complete, it will automatically start new Soundchain-PoA network.

 1. Hold <kbd>cmd ⌘</kbd> (on Mac OS X) or <kbd>CTRL</kbd> (on Windows PC) and click on the "Deploy to Azure" button below.
 This will open a separate browser tab, lead you to azure portal and launch "Custom deployment" wizard (alternatively, you can right-click on the button and select "Open in New Tab")
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsoundchain%2Ftest-templates%2Fdev%2FTestTestNet%2Fbootnode%2Ftemplate.json)

 2. A new browser tab will be opened.
 Double-check address bar that you are connected to `https://portal.azure.com` and that secure connection sign is present (e.g. 🔒, exact representation may differ by browser).
 Fill the necessary fields as described below:
 3. **Subscription**: Select the azure subsciption you want to link virtual machine to.
 4. **Resource group**: Choose "Create new" Resource group and input a name for the resource group.
-This name will be displayed on your azure dashboard, it will not be used in the Oracles-PoA network, so choose a name that would make it clear _to you_ what this resource group represents.
+This name will be displayed on your azure dashboard, it will not be used in the Soundchain-PoA network, so choose a name that would make it clear _to you_ what this resource group represents.
 However, Azure imposes certain restrictions on a resource group name: it can only include upper case and lower case latin letters, numbers (e.g. _a_, _B_, _5_), periods, underscores, hyphens and parenthesis, cannot contain spaces (` `) and cannot end in a period.
-An example of a correct name is `oracles-poa`.
+An example of a correct name is `soundchain-poa`.
 After you've typed in the name, make sure a green check mark ✓ appears on the right.
 5. **Location**: Select a location to where the virtual machine will be deployed.
 6. **Node Full Name**: Enter full name of the bootnode.
-This will be displayed in the Oracles-PoA network usage info page and visible to other users of the network.
+This will be displayed in the Soundchain-PoA network usage info page and visible to other users of the network.
 7. **Node Admin Email**: Enter admin email address for your network.
 8. **Owner Key File**: Open owner's keyfile in a text editor (e.g. "TextEdit.app" on Mac OS X or Notepad on Windows).
 The content of this file is in JSON format (should consist of words in double-quotes `"` separated from other words or numbers by semicolons `:`, nested into curly brackets `{...}`).
 Select this file's _entire content_, copy it and paste into this field.
 When you paste it, the actual content will not be displayed, because it is treated as a secured password, instead you'll see black dots.